Updated: Apr 27

 What are the differences?

 A common misunderstanding is that Scottish Highers and A Levels are the exact equivalent to each other.
-Although they are similar, there are a few differences, aside from being for students in different countries.
+Although they are similar, there are a few differences, aside from being for students in different countries - although both in the UK and next-door neighbours!

-Scottish Highers are one year courses: Students in Scotland only have one year to sit Highers.
-If they fail a higher in S5, they have the option to resist it in S6.
+Scottish Highers are one-year courses: Students in Scotland only have one year to sit Highers.
+If they fail a higher in S5, they have the option to resist it in S6 - if the school allows them and the timetable can fit!

-Scottish advanced Highers are equal to A-levels: Most people assume that Scottish Highers are the equivalent to A-levels.
+Scottish Advanced Highers are equal to A-levels: Most people assume that Scottish Highers are the equivalent to A-levels.
 This is incorrect.
 When comparing the UCAS points, A-levels sit somewhere in-between Highers and Advanced Highers.
+In fact, the lines are blurred with all of these comparisons but it is still useful to align them.

 Higher, A-level and Advanced Higher UCAS points compared